 Summary of the most important characteristics of normal spermatogenesis.2,3

 Spermatogenesis is a delicate process affected by multiple intrinsic factors, such as hormones, and extrinsic variables, such as ambient temperature and environmental toxins.
 Clues to the many causes of male-factor infertility will be evident in an abnormal semen analysis.
 Therefore, the first, and often most revealing, diagnostic evaluation of an infertile man is the semen analysis.
 The health care provider should be aware of the intrapatient variability of the semen parameters over time.
 Semen parameters cyclically pass through troughs and peaks multiple times within a given year.
 For this reason, diagnosing or labeling semen parameters as abnormal should only be done after 2 semen analyses have been performed, separated by several weeks, and after at least 2 to 3 days of abstinence.
 Occasionally, a third semen analysis may be necessary if the first 2 analyses are discordant.
-Special attention should be paid to semen volume, sperm concentration, sperm motility, and ...
+Special attention should be paid to semen volume, sperm concentration, sperm motility, and standardized sperm ...